A brief historical background and the empowerment ‘thanksgiving’ provides in people’s lives.

 Be thankful in all circumstances

 You see, long before the first thanksgiving day in Plymouth in the USA, the required attitude of thanksgiving is widely recognized in the pages of the Bible.
 It is the right thing to do for all the goodness of the Lord God toward His creation.
 Thanksgiving ought not to be just one day out of a year or once in a while as feel to do.
-God wants thanksgiving as part of our lives daily, as often as possible and in all circumstance of lives.
+God wants thanksgiving as part of our lives daily, as often as possible, and in all circumstances of our lives.

 The Bible says 1 Thessalonians 5:18, ‘always be thankful” or “gives thanks in all circumstances.”
 It says from verses 16-18 three things we should always do.
 Rejoice always, pray continually, give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”
 Do you want to know God’s will for your life?
 It says right here three announced wills of God-rejoice always, pray continually, and give thanks in all things.
 You can say you did the will of God in your life when you develop these three things.

 You see, none of us would ever arrive in a place of always rejoicing, always prayerful, and always thankful naturally.
-Naturally, we complain, grumble, and sorrowful.
+Naturally, we complain, grumble, and sorrow.
 Only with the presence of the Holy Spirit of God inside us and the instruction and obedience to God’s word, we would arrive at such a place of blessings.

 Psalm 22:3 says, “God is enthroned upon the praised of His people,” or it also says in another translation, “God inhabits the praises of His people.”
 It is a fantastic verse to ponder on.
-The praise and thanksgiving to God is the primary way He inhabits our hearts and minds.
+Praise and thanksgiving to God is the primary way He inhabits our hearts and minds.
 We give thanks and praise to God.
 We turn our full attention to God taking our eyes off our issues and problems.
 As Job did, we acknowledge and ascribe true worth to God.
 We enthrone God, and He inhabits his presence powerfully in our lives when we take time to give thanks and praise to Him.
 Our passage in 1 Thessalonian teaches us to give thanks to God always in all circumstances of our lives-good or bad.

 When 1st Thessalonians was written and sent to them in the first century, the new believers in Christ there in that city were in the midst of severe persecutions.
-Their faith costed them much.
+Their faith cost them much.
 Most of the new believers came from the slave background, and their masters persecuted them harshly due to their professed faith in Jesus Christ.
 Chapter 1:6 says they welcome the message of Christ in the midst of severe suffering with the joy of the Holy Spirit.
 It is an exciting statement.
 Did you notice ‘in the midst of server suffering,” they heard the word of God with the joy of the Holy Spirit?
 Suffering, persecution, the word of God, and the joy of the Holy Spirit.
 The word of God and the joy provided by the Holy Spirit by listening to it are the secrets of their rejoicing and thanksgiving.

 In short, amid severe persecutions, and suffering, Paul asks the Thessalonian believers in Christ to be joyful, prayerful, and thankful.
 As I alluded to before in the previous paragraph, it is not natural.
 It is possible only by the instruction of God’s word and the help of the indwelling Holy Spirit.
 However, this is the will of God- always rejoice, pray always, and thank the Lord always.